 The Relationship Between Links and Content

-As the search engine, bots continue to follow links, Google can much easily work out the existing relationship between the posts, the pages, and other pieces of content.
+As the search engine, bots continue to follow links, Google can easily work out the existing relationship between the posts, the pages, and other pieces of content.
 It’s in this method that Google understands the relationships between your site content.
 Google can find which pages on the website cover a similar subject matter.

 The Ideal Internal Linking Structure

 In updating an existing site, launching a new website, or completely restructuring content, the proper internal linking structure is crucial to your SEO success.
-If you haven’t done proper internal linking structure, you’re missing out on a bountiful opportunity to improve your SEO efforts while creating an enriching user experience to all your site visitors.
+If you haven’t done a proper internal linking structure, you’re missing out on a bountiful opportunity to improve your SEO efforts while creating an enriching user experience for all your site visitors.

 It’s like building a pyramid